 Web Frontend Development.
 Loathe it or like it.
-I can’t say that I like it, but with React and Redux a bit more than I used to.
-But all is not gold that glitters, the React stack being no exception, and there’s indeed much that we did wrong in our React application.
+I can’t say that I like it but with React and Redux a bit more than I used to.
+All is not gold that glitters, though, the React stack being no exception, and there’s indeed much that we did wrong in our React application.
 This post is my personal top three of React mistakes:

 - Traditional CSS.
 We were building isolated and encapsulated UI components with well-defined interfaces, only to trash the carefully erected boundaries with global pervasive styles and classes.